GlennCoding/discord-clone-backend/implementation-plan.md

       - io.to(roomId).emit() -> Fails automatically if there is no active socket connection?
     - return res: path
   - [ ] DELETE /chat/id/file
+  - [ ] socket handleJoinChat: load messages -> Load messages & attachments, but how to paginate? -> We want all in one list, don't we? -> Better to populate Attachment to Message

+- Model

+  - Message (includes an array of attachments) N->1 Chat

 - Q: How to do an event queue, to not block request response (Hypothesis)
   - Queue with tasks, runs as it's own service